-Whether it is called a business travel policy, company travel policy, corporate travel policy, staff travel policy or overseas travel policy, they all need to have a travel HEALTH policy.
+Whether it is called a business travel policy, company travel policy, corporate travel policy, staff travel policy or overseas travel policy, organisations sending personnel overseas need to have a travel HEALTH policy.

 Safety equipment, policies and procedures are an essential part of modern business.

 Everyone agrees on the need for hard hats, hearing protection and work boots in relevant workplaces.
 There are policies for recruitment, workplace anti-discrimination and harassment, and even mobile phone use.

 As well as all these policies….Of course the organisation needs a travel health policy if staff are deployed overseas for work.

 The trouble is most businesses are not aware of the need for a travel health policy, or how to implement one.

 It is no surprise that staff face health and safety risks if working overseas – even on short ‘nice’ trips to offices, business hotels in big cities, or conferences.

 Many travel health risks are manageable with proper pre-travel care and safety equipment.

 In the same way that hard hats are needed on a building site, or life rafts are needed on a ship, overseas workers need vaccinations, medical kits and health information.